Last Updated on

-Of course, it has no artificial fragrance, parabens, or oil in it.
+Of course, it has no artificial fragrance, parabens, or oil in it that could irritate rosacea.
 It relies on 9% transparent zinc oxide.

-This tinted facial sunscreen enhances your natural appearance while it protects you from sunburn.
+This tinted facial sunscreen enhances your natural appearance while it protects your rosacea prone skin from sunburn.
 It stands up to sweat, humidity, and swimming.
 But it’s only water-resistant for forty minutes in the pool.

 The UV protection is provided by 7% titanium dioxide and 9% transparent zinc oxide.
 Again, there are no perfumes, oils, or parabens in the bottle.

 We’ll be straight with you: this is not a cheap sunscreen.
-But it’s worth it if you have sensitive skin.
+But it’s worth it if you have rosacea.

 It’s also available in a tinted version.
 Both are fragrance-free.

-The Cell-Ox Shield Technology combines titanium dioxide and zinc oxide with antioxidants for superior protection.
-It defends against sunburn, aging, and harsh physical environments.
+The Cell-Ox Shield Technology combines titanium dioxide and zinc oxide with antioxidants for superior sun protection.
+It defends the skin against sunburn, aging, and harsh physical environments.
 Moreover, there are no chemical sunscreens or common allergens in it.

 Once you apply it, it absorbs quickly and dries to a velvet finish.
 It stays on in the water for up to forty minutes.